mattyza/matty-theme-quickswitch/readme.txt

 * First Release!

 == Upgrade Notice ==

+= 1.2.2 =
+Improved accuracy of theme name in the menu item, as well as bolded the current active theme in the theme list and made the styling of that text darker.

 = 1.2.0 =
 Fixed bug where some child themes didn't display due to an ID conflict.
 Adjust styling of the search field and split themes in the "Child Themes" and "Parent Themes" categories.